MaPe-TC/BINP29Project/README.md

 a.
 Workflow_1: runs FastQC (v0.11.9) on single-end .fastq files and creates a MultiQC (v1.7) report.

+Note: FASTQ files should be stored in a folder named "raw_data".

 Run as: snakemake --use-conda -s FastQC_snk

 b.
 Workflow_2: runs Trimmomatic (v0.39), FastQC (v0.11.9) on the trimmed files and creates a MultiQC (v1.7) report.